sayede/ARChimED---MolSym/README.md

-# ARChimEd - MolSym (Augmented Reality  for Chimie and Education â Molecular Symmetry)
+# ARChimEd - MolSym (Augmented Reality  for Chimie and Education – Molecular Symmetry)

 **ARChimEd - MolSym** is a cutting-edge mixed-reality educational application developed for the Meta Quest platform.
 It enables students, educators, and researchers to interactively explore **molecular symmetry** in three dimensions.
 Through immersive visuals, AI guidance, and gamified modules, users can deepen their understanding of symmetry operations and point groups.

 ---

-## ð Features
+## 🚀 Features

 * 3D visualization of molecules and their symmetry elements (axes, planes, center)
 * Real-time manipulation and interaction using hands